supermileage/dynamometer-firmware/README.md

 This provides a useful interactive display for running tests and viewing test results.

 **Unfortunately it is not currently set up for use in windows.**

+## Uploading firmware to the Pico

+For windows users, follow the steps below to upload the firmware files on the pico.

+1. In visual studio code, click the `build` button at the bottom of the window (look for the checkmark button).
+Wait for the files to complete building.
+3. On the Raspberry Pico, find the `bootsel` button.
+Hold down this button, while connecting the USB cable into your computer.
+Once this is done, you should be able to open the files in the pico.
+2. Go to file explorer, and navigate to the directory of the project in file explorer.
+Then, navigate to `/dynamometer-firmware/.pio/build/firmware/`.
+This is where the build files are kept.
+4. Copy the `firmware.uf2` file from the build folder and paste it into the pico drive.
+You have successfully flashed the firmware onto the pico.